-▼DTMF (dial tone multi-frequency signal) transmission
+▼DTMF (dual tone multifrequency signal) transmission

 This function is used when transmitting DTMF via the user's voice.
 The receiver of a DTMF transmission is generally a home telephone answering machine or a company's automated guidance call center (When you send tone signals back according to the voice guidance recording).